dhimmel/perambulator/readme.md

 Who knew no one knew?

+When all the maps of Enfield New Hampshire were wrong

 This project looks into the boundaries of New Hampshire towns.

 Query for <https://overpass-turbo.eu/> to extract all town boundaries in New Hampshire.